duckdb/duckdb-web/docs/sql/data_types/interval.md

 |:---|:---|
 | `INTERVAL` | Period of time |

-An `INTERVAL` can be constructed by providing amount together with units.
+An `INTERVAL` can be constructed by providing amounts together with units.
 Units that aren't *months*, *days*, or *milliseconds* are converted to equivalent amounts in the next smaller of these three basis units.
 Conversely, units aren't ever converted to the next larger basis unit; for example, no amount of days is ever converted to months.